We are currently accepting applications for this position.

 Advises the Board of Trustees, Chancellor, and executive staff on legal matters related to governance and the policies, programs, and projects of the District.

 Negotiates the most complex and sensitive contracts, agreements, and settlements on behalf of the District which are consistent with District interests, law, and relevant rules of professional responsibility.

-Identifies, analyzes, and responds appropriately to risks which have legal implications that may adversely affect realization of the District’s educational and business objectives; advises executives and managers regarding the legal aspects of their exposure to identified risks.
+Identifies, anticipates, analyzes, and responds appropriately to risks which have legal implications that may adversely affect realization of the District’s educational and business objectives; advises executives and managers regarding the legal aspects of their exposure and liability to identified risks.